Barbara Sinatra: Death

 Barbara Marx Sinatra died on July 25, 2017, in Rancho Mirage, California, of natural causes at the age of 90.
 She died a year before Frank's first wife, Nancy Barbato, who died on July 13, 2018, at the age of 101.
-She is buried at the Desert Memorial Park next to husband Frank.
+She is buried at the Desert Memorial Park next to her husband Frank.

 Legacy

 The Sinatras founded the Barbara Sinatra Children's Center in Rancho Mirage in 1986, which is close to the Betty Ford Center on the campus of the Eisenhower Medical Center.
 The nonprofit facility provides individual and group therapy for young victims of physical, sexual, and emotional abuse.
 In 1998, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.